KevinWorkman/HappyCoding/tutorials/p5js/_posts/2020-05-17-creating-variables.md

 - The code creates variables for the location and side of the flower.
 - The `random` function gives rando mvalues to those variables.
-- The `background(0, 200, 0);` line draws a green background, which clears out what was drawn in previos frames.
+- The `background(0, 200, 0);` line draws a green background, which clears out what was drawn in previous frames.
 - Then the code draws a new random flower.
 - One second later, this happens again, and again, and again...